Breadcrumb

 The wounds of the 2008 South Ossetia war have not yet healed in Georgian society.
 Despite Georgia's political attempts at rapprochement with Western institutions, Russia remains suspiciously on guard, so that relations between the two countries continue to be conflictive.
 Thus, last summer saw the latest episode of tension, which led the Georgian president to describe Russia as an "enemy and occupier".

-The riots, in which numerous people were injured, prompted members of the government to cancel all their trips abroad and the president to interrupt her trip to Belarus, where she was going to attend to the opening of the European Games, a presence considered important in Western eyes.
+The riots, in which numerous people were injured, caused the members of the government to cancel all their trips abroad and the president to interrupt her trip to Belarus, where she was to attend the opening of the European Games, a presence considered important in Western eyes.
 Demonstrators protested against the Georgian Dream headquarters, where they burned and stormed outbuildings.
 The ten days of riots were not only justified by the incident at the Assembly, but also as a reaction to the Russian occupation.
 In addition, the conflict between Georgian Dream and the opposing parties led by Saakashvili, currently in exile in Ukraine, may also have contributed.

 The crisis ended with the departure of Prime Minister Mamuka and the appointment of Georgi Gaharia as his successor, despite the criticism he had received for his management of the unrest as Minister of the Interior.